camunda/camunda-docs/versioned_docs/version-8.5/components/connectors/protocol/soap.md

 ### Example 1

-For example, you would like to send a following SOAP request:
+For example, you would like to send the following SOAP request:

 URL: `https://myservice:8888/webservice.wso`